abaer123/gitlab-agent/doc/identity_and_auth.md

 ## Agent identity and name

 Each agent has an identity that is unique within a GitLab installation.
 Each agent has an immutable name that is unique within the project the agent is attached to.
-Agent names can only contain `a-z0-9-_` characters and be up to 64 characters long.
+Agent names follow the DNS label standard as defined in [RFC 1123](https://tools.ietf.org/html/rfc1123).
+This means the name must:

+- contain at most 63 characters.
+- contain only lowercase alphanumeric characters or `-`.
+- start with an alphanumeric character.
+- end with an alphanumeric character.

+Kubernetes uses the [same naming restriction](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) for some names.

+The regex for names is: `/\A[a-z0-9]([-a-z0-9]*[a-z0-9])?\z/`.

 ## Multiple agents in a cluster